openshift/assisted-service/docs/Kube-API.md

 The InfraEnv CRD represents the configuration needed to create the discovery ISO.
 The user can specify proxy settings, ignition overrides and specify NMState labels.

+Note that the pull-secret that gets baked into the discovery ISO is taken from `clusterDeployment.Spec.pullSecretRef`.
+The pull-secret found in `infraEnv.Spec.pullSecretRef` is currently being ignored.

 When the ISO is ready, an URL will be available in the CR.

 The InfraEnv reflects the image creation status through Conditions.